 #56 I created my profile at 8 in the morning, and within a couple hours I already had an interested party.
 She was 28 and lived a few miles away in my old hometown.
 We met for coffee that afternoon.
 Profile creation to first date in five hours.
 That’s a new record.
 She was cute as hell and even better looking in person.
 We chatted for an hour before parting ways with a quick kiss.
 Her lips felt amazing.
 I actually got hard, not going to lie.
 I would have kissed her longer but we were outside and it was pouring rain.

 The plan was to meet for drinks the next night and then back to my place.
 She wanted to see this Red Room, or at least this kinkery of mine.
 We would have done so later that day, except she was stuck with the kid for one more night.
 That’s right, she was a single mother, which for me made her a candidate for something casual.
 However it was not to be.
 We messaged back and forth the rest of the day and then my last message went unread (Bumble now indicates when your messages are read).

 A week went by with no further response from her, so I shrugged and unmatched with her.
 Then I put my Bumble profile back to semi-normal, excising the lines about not wanting anything serious and engaging in elvish kinkery.
 It was funny while it lasted.
-A week later I looked her up on Instagram again and noticed she’d updated her bio to include the handle of the guy she was now dating.
+A week later I came across her on Instagram (turns out we have a mutual friend) and noticed she’d updated her bio to include the handle of the guy she was now dating.
 Well.
 That was fast.